David Bailey Coral Mapping Scholarship

 Recipient

-The University of Miami Aircraft Center for Earth Studies (ACES) is proud to announce that Jessie Yang has been awarded the David Bailey Coral Mapping Scholarship.
+The University of Miami Aircraft Center for Earth Studies (ACES) will announce the selected scholar soon.

 Top